severdia/shakespeare-obsidian/scripts_source/markdown/All’s Well That Ends Well/Act 4, Scene 1.md

 *Enter Parolles.*

 **PAR.**
-==8==Ten a’ clock: within these three hours ’twill be time enough to go home.
+==8==Ten o’clock: within these three hours ’twill be time enough to go home.
 What shall I say I have done?
 It must be a very plausive invention that carries it.
 They begin to smoke me, and disgraces have of late knock’d too often at my door.
 I find my tongue is too foolhardy, but my heart hath the fear of Mars before it, and of his creatures, not daring the reports of my tongue.

 **2. LORD.
 DUM.**
 *(Aside.)*